Kotlin Classes/Objects

 Introduction

-Companion objects in programming languages, especially in object-oriented programming, are used to associate functions and properties with a class without the need for an instance.
-These objects serve as containers for static members, allowing access without instantiating the class.
-This overview highlights the concept and significance of companion objects.
+Companion objects are a way to associate functions and properties with a class without needing an instance.
+They serve as containers for static members, enabling access without class instantiation.

 What is a Companion Object?